Ludicorp

-Founding
+History

 Background

-Stewart Butterfield, one founder of Ludicorp earned a bachelor's degree in philosophy in 1996 from the University of Victoria. and then went on to earn a master's degree in philosophy from the University of Cambridge shortly after.
-He also earned a master's degree in history from the University of Cambridge.
+Stewart Butterfield, a founder of Ludicorp, earned a bachelor's degree in philosophy in 1996 from the University of Victoria and then went on to earn master's degrees in philosophy and in history from the University of Cambridge.
 Butterfield says his choice in degree, although uncommon for a STEM CEO, has benefited him in management and running businesses.
-Following this, he became a part of Jason Classon's start up business Gradfinder.com, which they would end up selling.
+He then became a part of Jason Classon's start up business Gradfinder.com, which they would end up selling.

 Caterina Fake and Stewart Butterfield met as web designers living in San Francisco and Vancouver respectively when they met.
 Fake moved to Vancouver and the two got married, starting Ludicorp with Classon, just after their honeymoon.
-Fake says that the inspiration for the name Ludicorp came from the Latin word ludus, meaning play, as they are working on an online game, Game Neverending.
+Fake says that the inspiration for the name Ludicorp came from the Latin word ludus, meaning play, as they were working on an online game, Game Neverending.